Understanding Variable Annuities

 A variable annuity is a contract between you and an insurance company.
 You purchase a variable annuity by making either a single or series of purchase payments after which the insurer agrees to make periodic payments to you, beginning either immediately or at some future time.(1)

-The value of your investment will vary depending on the performance of the investment options you choose.
+The value of your annuity will vary depending on the performance of the investment options you choose.
 The investment options for a variable annuity are typically mutual funds that invest in stocks, bonds, money market instruments, or some combination of the three.

 As you make purchase payments you can allocate a percentage to a number of investment options.
 For example, you could designate a portion to a bond fund, a different portion to a U.S. stock fund, and the remainder to a money market fund.
 The money you have allocated to each mutual fund investment option will increase or decrease over time, depending on the fund’s performance.

 As with other types of annuities you can purchase features such as death benefits, lifetime income, nursing home benefits, and items like bonus credits where the insurer matches some percentage of your purchase payments.
 Variable annuities also include surrender charges if money is withdrawn faster than allowed by the contract.

 When the payouts begin, you may receive your purchase payments plus gains as a lump sum payment, or you may decide to receive payments at regular intervals.
 If you choose to receive payments at regular intervals, you may have a number of choices of how long the payments will last.

 The principle advantage of a variable annuity is the ability to move assets within the annuity from one investment type to another without having to pay tax on the gain of the asset sold.
 Since annuities are purchased for long term asset appreciation, it is likely that over time different investment types will outperform others thus being able to switch types without tax penalties can be an advantage.
 However if losses occur then losses cannot be used to offset gains.
 The value of the investments accumulates tax free and is taxed as ordinary income when withdrawn.